ctsit/redman/README.md

 # Contributors

-The application was written by Andrei Sura with tremendous support and fedback from the entire
+The application was written by Andrei Sura with tremendous support and feedback from the entire
 [CTS-IT team](https://www.ctsi.ufl.edu/research/study-development/informatics-consulting/).